Winter can get quite gloomy sometimes… At least, that’s what I’m told. For us snowboarders it’s the best time of year!

 - Boasts the highest lift in America - accessing perfect powder

-- Great range of beginner-intermediate runs
+- Great range of beginner to intermediate runs

-- Amazing bowls above the tree line
+- Amazing bowls above the treeline

-- Loads of ski-in ski-out accommodation
+- Loads of ski-in ski-out accomodation

-- Bustling town with loads to do!
+- Bustling town with loads to do

 ✖️ Avoid the holidays - the queues are infamous!